Academic misconduct and penalties

 For serious breaches of academic integrity, students can be charged with academic misconduct.
 Possible penalties include cancellation of results and expulsion resulting in the cancellation of a student's program.
 Breaches of academic integrity include:

-- submitting the work of another person or from an online study platform as one’s own, or undertaking an assessment task for another person (contract cheating or ghost writing - see a definition of contract cheating below)
+- Submitting the work of another person or from an online study platform as one’s own, or undertaking an assessment task for another person (contract cheating or ghost writing).
+See below for a definition of contract cheating

 What is contract cheating?